softloud/cv/README.md

 *University & Research Institutions — 2012–2019*

 - Designed **hierarchical Bayesian modelling pipelines** for large-scale evidence synthesis.
-- Taught and developed curricula for courses in **statistical computing, algorithms, and meta-analysis**.
+- Taught and developed curricula for courses in **statistical computing, algorithms, data visualisation, and meta-analysis**.
 - Built and maintained **simulation workflows** for exploring statistical estimator performance under varied conditions.
 - Advocated for and implemented reproducible practices in interdisciplinary scientific teams.